 Within three minutes of coming on he turned the United defenders inside out to equalise and send the match into extra-time.
 Two minutes after the restart he slid in at the back post to sensationally give Palace the lead for a second time.

-In a match where neither side deserved to lose, Wright’s exploits were ultimate in vain as Hughes scored a second time to send the match to a replay.
+In a match where neither side deserved to lose, Wright’s exploits were ultimately in vain as Hughes scored a second time to send the match to a replay.
 The return fixture was a more sedate affair, as United professionally closed out the game as 1-0 winners.

 Liverpool 3-3 West Ham (AET) – 2006